-\paragraph{Multivariate/structured outputs.} Existing works often deal with outcomes that are binary or real-valued.
+\paragraph{Multivariate and structured outputs.} Existing works often deal with outcomes that are discrete or real-valued.
 However, depending on the application, outcome variables may be multivariate (possibly high-dimensional) or structured, such as images and graphs.
-For example, in medical data analysis, outcomes may be fMRI data taken from a subject after providing a certain treatment.
+For example, in medical data analysis, outcomes may be fMRI data taken from a subject after receiving a certain treatment.
 Thus, it is not straightforward to apply existing approaches.

-In this work, we propose a novel framework for counterfactual inference to address the above challenges, which we term {\em counterfactual mean embedding} (CME).
-The CME is based on kernel mean embedding \citep{Berlinet04:RKHS,Smola07Hilbert,Muandet17:KME}, a framework for representing probability distributions as elements in a reproducing kernel Hilbert space (RKHS), so that each element representing a distribution maintains all of its information (cf. Section \ref{sec:background} and \ref{kme-cme}).
-We define an element representing a counterfactual distribution, for which we propose a nonparameteric estimator.
-Notable features of the proposed approach are summarized as follows: \begin{enumerate} \item The proposed estimator can be computed based only on linear algebraic operations involving kernel matrices.
-Being a kernel method, it can be applied to not only standard domains (such as the Euclidean space), but also more complex and structured covariates and/or outcomes such as images, sequences, and graphs, by using off-the-shelf kernels designed for such data \citep{Gartner03:Structured}; this widens possible applications of counterfacutal inference in general (cf. Section \ref{sec:CME-estimators}).
+\paragraph{} In this work, we propose a novel approach to counterfactual inference that addresses the above challenges, which we term {\em counterfactual mean embedding} (CME).
+Our approach is built on kernel mean embedding \citep{Berlinet04:RKHS,Smola07Hilbert,Muandet17:KME}, a framework for representing probability distributions as elements in a reproducing kernel Hilbert space (RKHS), so that each element representing a distribution maintains all of its information (cf. Section \ref{sec:background} and \ref{kme-cme}).
+We define an element representing a counterfactual distribution, for which we propose a nonparametric estimator.
+Notable advantages of the proposed approach are summarized as follows: \begin{enumerate} \item The proposed estimator can be computed based only on linear algebraic operations involving kernel matrices.
+Being a kernel method, it can be applied to not only standard domains (such as the Euclidean space), but also more complex and structured covariates and/or outcomes such as images, sequences, and graphs, by using off-the-shelf kernels designed for such data \citep{Gartner03:Structured}; this widens possible applications of counterfactual inference in general (cf. Section \ref{sec:CME-estimators}).
 Thus our work offers more flexibility than the existing approaches by \citet{Rot10} and \citet{Chernozhukov13:Counterfactual}, who focused on estimating the cumulative distribution functions of counterfactual distributions by assuming real-valued outcomes. \item The proposed estimator can be used for computing a distance between the counterfactual and controlled distributions, thereby providing a way of quantifying the effect of a treatment to the distribution of outcomes; we define this distance as the maximum mean discrepancy (MMD) \citep{Borgwardt06:MMD,Gretton12:KTT} between the counterfactual and controlled distributions.
 It also provides a way to sample points from a counterfactual distribution based on kernel herding \citep{CheWelSmo10}, a kernel-based deterministic sampling method (cf. Section \ref{sec:kte}).